Speaking at last month's TEDWomen conference, Google Sustainability Officer Kate Brandt highlighted what she called a ‘circular economy'.

 “We're already putting this circular approach into practice at Google, and it's grounded in three principles: design out waste, keep products and materials in use and transition to renewable energy,” Brandt says.

-“And it’s not just Google, it’s Microsoft, Amazon, Facebook, Baidu and more.
-Cloud and IT services are not immaterial, they are a growing part of our modern world embodied in millions of data centres.
-Like all industrial systems, millions of data centres means a significant need for natural resources and an urgency to find a new model for addressing growing demand for energy and materials,” says Brandt.
+“And it's not just Google, it's Microsoft, Amazon, Facebook, Baidu and more.
+Cloud and IT services are not immaterial, they are a growing part of our modern world embodied in millions of data centers.
+Like all industrial systems, millions of data centers means a significant need for natural resources and an urgency to find a new model for addressing growing demand for energy and materials,” says Brandt.

 “In 2017 Google's total energy footprint was around 8 million megawatt hours; that's roughly equivalent to the energy used by the city of Atlanta in one year.
 And that's just Google,” Brandt says.